FlorianHollandt/diceChampionship-aurora/README.md

 6. **Creating the Alexa Skill**
    - This is something you could do directly in the Alexa developer console, but here we're using the <a href="https://github.com/jovotech/jovo-cli">Jovo CLI</a> because it's super convenient.
 So be sure to have the Jovo CLI installed and optimally your <a href="https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html">ASK CLI and AWS CLI profiles set up</a>.
    - Write the name of the ASK CLI profile you plan to use into your local `.env` file as e.g. `ASK_PROFILE='default'`.
-   - Now execute `jovo build -p alexaSkill --stage local --deploy` from your command line.
+   - Now execute `jovo build --stage local --deploy` from your command line.
 This builds the Skill manifest (`platforms/alexaSkill/skill.json`) and language model (`platforms/alexaSkill/models/en-US.json`) from the information in the project configuration file (`project.js`) and the Jovo language model (`models/en-US.json`), and uses them to set up a new Skill 'Dice Tournament' in your Alexa developer console.<br/>
     The result should look like this:<br/>
     <img src="https://dicechampionship.s3-eu-west-1.amazonaws.com/diceChampionship_buildLocal.png" width="65%"><br/>
     - Now copy the Skill ID from the console output and paste it as the value of the `SKILL_ID_STAGING` variable in your `.env` file.